College of Business Dean's Advisory Board Mission

 Kristin Beal is a Financial Advisor providing comprehensive wealth management to individuals, families, businesses, and organizations since 2007.
 Kristin joined Wintrust Wealth Management on March 24th, 2014.
 She develops and implements planning strategies for clients and advises corporations on their retirement plans.
 The advice Kristin provides helps clients create, grow, preserve, and distribute their wealth.

 Before joining the firm, Kristin worked for Mesirow Financial and Ameriprise Financial.
 Kristin graduated from the University of Chicago with a bachelor’s degree in International Studies and from the Harris School of Public Policy at the University of Chicago with a Masters of Public Policy.
 She holds FINRA Series 7 and 66 Licenses, in addition to Illinois Life, Health, Disability, and Long-Term Care Insurance Licenses.
-She serves on the board for Governors State University’s College of Business and Public Administration and the Ruth Page Center for The Arts.
+She serves on the board for Governors State University’s College of Business, and the Ruth Page Center for The Arts.
 Kristin lives in Flossmoor, Illinois with her son.

 Adam Shorter (Vice-Chair)